Boeing 757

 Passenger 757-200s have been modified for cargo use as the Special Freighter (SF) and the Precision Converted Freighter (PCF).

 Major customers for the 757 included U.S. mainline carriers, European charter airlines, and cargo companies.

 It was commonly used for short and mid-range domestic routes, shuttle services, and transcontinental U.S. flights.

 ETOPS extended flights were approved in 1986 to fly intercontinental routes.

 Private and government operators have customized the 757 as VIP carriers such as the US C-32.
 In July 2017, there were 665 Boeing 757 in commercial service, with Delta Air Lines being the largest operator with 127 airplanes in its fleet.

-The airliner has recorded ten hull-loss accidents out of a total of 13 hull losses, as of August 2023.
+The aircraft has recorded ten hull-loss accidents, as of August 2023.